 Over decades, Gayo farmers have experimented with selective breeding, creating local hybrids adapted to their microclimates.
 Some are derived from Catimor, others from Typica, often with characteristics fine-tuned to resist pests, tolerate rainfall, or highlight certain flavors.

 These hybrids are less documented but highly prized in local markets.
-They often produce surprising notes, ranging from floral teas to tropical fruit hints, depending on altitude and processing.
+They often produce surprising notes, ranging from floral teas to tropical fruit hints, depending on altitude, processing, and their role among diverse Gayo coffee variants.

 Processing Methods and Their Impact on Flavor